Grimm-Source/Grimm/readme.md

 [Alembic autogenerate documentation](http://alembic.zzzcomputing.com/en/latest/autogenerate.html#what-does-autogenerate-detect-and-what-does-it-not-detect)

-Attentions: the migration script needs to be reviewed and edited.
+Attentions: the migration script needs to be reviewed and edited. and please do not use db.create_all()

+If you are the first time to clone the project code, follow below steps to build your table structure:

+(1)Create db with above sql

+(2)Execute *set FLASK_APP=manage.py*  (on linux, the command is *export FLASK_APP=manage.py*)

+(3)Finally, execute *flask db upgrade* to synchronize the table structure.

 ### - flask_restx